Reengineering Business Processes

 4. Leverage Process Mining

-Use process mining tools to extract data from IT systems, providing a factual basis for understanding and improving your processes.
-Many businesses are unaware of process variability and its impact.
-Generate visual representations to highlight deviations from intended workflows, showing how these deviations and performance issues evolve and influence each other.
+Create visual representations to reveal deviations from intended workflows, showing how these variations and performance issues develop and interact.
 Detect common patterns and trends that indicate inefficiencies or opportunities for optimisation, uncovering valuable insights.

 5. Benchmarking